product-jam-2026/course/README.md

 ### Office Hours

 If you need help with any of the course materials, you can attend office hours.
-Office hours are held before classs on wednesdays or online via Google Meet, by emailing the course staff to schedule.
+Office hours are held before class on wednesdays or online via Google Meet, by emailing the course staff to schedule.

 ## Assignments